sigp/serenity-benches/README.md

 1. Navigate to `beacon_node/beacon_chain/test_harness`
 1. Run `cargo run --release -- gen_keys -n KEYS` where `KEYS` is the maximum number of validators you wish to bench with.
-You'll get a panic during benches if your keyfile isn't big enough.
+If your keypairs file isn't big enough you'll get a panic about being unable to fill a buffer during benching.

 _Note: if you omit `--release` key generation will be very slow._